technology

 🤖AI Özeti

-Australia has taken a significant step by becoming the first country to implement a ban on social media for children, effective from late 2025.
-This move is aimed at mitigating the various risks associated with social media, such as cyberbullying, addiction, and exposure to online predators.
-Other countries are now considering similar measures as they recognize the need to protect young users in the digital landscape.
+Australia has taken a pioneering step by becoming the first country to implement a ban on social media for children, effective from late 2025.
+This decision aims to mitigate various risks that young users encounter online, such as cyberbullying, social media addiction, and potential exposure to predators.
+Other countries are now considering similar measures in response to growing concerns about the safety and well-being of children on digital platforms.

 💡AI Analizi